A Neuromodulable Current-Mode Silicon Neuron for Robust and Adaptive Neuromorphic Systems: Experimental results

 \subsection{Measured dynamics in silicon}

-To validate and characterize our neuron's behavior in silicon, we performed various measurements on the fabricated test chip.
-These experiments aim to confirm the neuron's ability to robustly produce and switch between different firing regimes as predicted by the model mixed-feedback theoretical analysis.
-Extensive experimental exploration was performed, with experiments run several times on different days, different neurons and different bias baselines, ensuring the consistency of qualitative results.
-In addition, simulated power consumption metrics are reported to benchmark the energy per spike in spiking and bursting regimes, and to quantify the baseline power draw at rest.
+To validate and characterize the behavior of our neuron in silicon, we performed various measurements on the fabricated test chip.
+These experiments aim to confirm the neuron's ability to robustly produce and switch between different firing regimes as predicted by the model's mixed-feedback theoretical analysis.
+Extensive experimental exploration was performed, with several experimental runs on different days, different neurons, and different bias baselines to ensure the consistency of qualitative results.
+In addition, simulated power consumption metrics are reported to benchmark energy per spike in spiking and bursting regimes and to quantify the baseline power draw at rest.
+The experimental results presented in this section focus on the qualitative behavior of individual neurons.
+As transistor transistor sizing and layout were not optimized in this first prototype, all neurons exhibit similar dynamical behaviors, but at neuron-specific bias conditions.
+As a result, quantitative assessment of mismatch across neurons under identical biasing is not meaningful in this implementation.
+Robustness to mismatch is therefore evaluated through Monte Carlo simulations based on a revised design incorporating mismatch-aware sizing and layout, reflecting the expected variability of an optimized implementation.